Suresh246451/Hyperledgerfabric/README.md

 This platform offers a uniquely elastic and extensible architecture, setting it apart from other blockchain solutions.
 Building on a fully-vetted, open-source framework, Hyperledger Fabric is an ideal starting point for enterprise blockchain initiatives.

+Hyperledger Fabric is a modular blockchain framework and one of the projects under the Hyperledger umbrella, hosted by the Linux Foundation.
+It is designed for enterprise use, enabling organizations to create and manage permissioned blockchains that facilitate secure, transparent transactions and data sharing.

+## Key Features
+Modular Architecture: Fabric allows developers to plug in their own components for consensus, membership, and more, making it highly customizable.
+Permissioned Networks: Only authorized participants can join the network, ensuring privacy and data integrity.
+Chaincode: Smart contracts, known as chaincode, can be written in multiple programming languages (Go, Java, JavaScript) and deployed on the blockchain.
+Endorsement Policies: Customizable endorsement policies ensure that transactions are only considered valid when endorsed by specific members of the network.
+Channel Support: Fabric supports private channels for confidential transactions between subsets of network members.

 ## Releases

 Hyperledger Fabric provides periodic releases with new features and improvements.
 Certain releases are designated as **Long-Term Support (LTS)**, ensuring that important fixes are backported during overlap periods.